MystiquePanda/wtjs/wtjs_ES2015.md

 - defined inside a constructor function that are given to object instances
 - defined directly on the constructor themselves, that are available only on the constructor *static properties/methods*
 - Defined on a constructor's prototype: inherited by all instances and inheriting object classes
-- those available on an object instance
+- available on an object instance

 ### This and class declaration